jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 For example, Dad came with us to shop and purchase food.
 The act of us cooking and preparing meals for 2 weeks straight allowed him plenty of chances to watch, and critique (lol).

 During the time parents had lots of questions.
 We had talks about nutrition labels, and what was considered nutritious and what was not (processed sugars).
 We explained the mechanism in which the body processed sugar and what leads to diabetes (Link).
 Cynthia is the expert on health and has a lot of knowledge.
-My role was to support the convos and clarify/emphasize points.
+My role was to support the convos and translate.

 Also **very important** and probably the biggest factor: The parents have been really easy to work with so far and have been very positive.
 They had an open mind going into this whole thing which was crucial.